aStonePenguin/Tubifarry/README.md

 ### Search Sniper 🏹

-**Search Sniper** strategically automates your music searches when you have a large wanted list.
-Instead of overwhelming your system by searching for all items at once or manually navigating through pages, Search Sniper intelligently processes your wanted list in batches at regular intervals, optimizing search performance.
+**Search Sniper** automatically triggers searches for missing albums in your wanted list.
+Instead of searching for everything at once, which can overload indexers, it randomly selects a few albums from your wanted list at regular intervals and searches for them.
+It keeps track of what has been searched recently to avoid repeating searches too often.

 #### How to Enable Search Sniper